Subscribe to Blog via Email

 Chromogranin (plasma/blood test)

-Chromogranin is an acidic protein released along with catecholamines from chromaffin cells and nerve terminals.
+Chromogranin is an acidic protein released from chromaffin cells and nerve terminals.
 This statement alone might explain why it is a good marker to use with NETs for measuring tumour bulk.
 Depending on the test kit being used, you may see test results for Chromogranin A (CgA) and Chromogranin B (CgB) – the inclusion of CgB tends to be confined to Europe.
+My comprehensive post on Chromogranin A can be found by clicking here or on the picture below: